starlord-daniel/ScrumBot/README.md

 2. Backlog: Lets the bot user create to and delete tasks from the backlog.

-3. Planning: Lets the user assign storypoint per task of the sprint.
-This value will later be user to define the sprint components
+3. Comment: Send comments on your current sprint which triggers an Azure logic app.
+This app detects the sentiment of the message and send a mail to the team supervisor.

 4. Status: Gives the user the status of the current sprint, in form of Todo's, Do's and done's